vsg-dev/vsgTutorial/2_Foundations/Visitors.md

 The vsg::Visitor and vsg::ConstVisitor base classes are a variation of the [Visitor Design Pattern](https://en.wikipedia.org/wiki/Visitor_pattern) designed specifically for scene graphs.
 The particular challenge for scene graphs is that not only can there be many different types of objects in a scene graph, but how the children should be visited can also vary from node to node and from visitor to visitor.

 To resolve this the Design Pattern's Object::accept(..)/Visitor::apply() method pairing is accompanied by a Object::traverse(..) method which is coupled with the Visitor taking resonisibility of traversal calling the Object::traverse() method when/where it is appropriate.
-In this section will see how this is implemented, how you write and use your own visitors and advantages that this Visitor Design Pattern variation provides.
+In this section we will see how this is implemented, how you write and use your own visitors and advantages that this Visitor Design Pattern variation provides.

 ## vsg::Object, vsg::Visitor and vsg::ConstVisitor API